keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

     version: 1.1.1
 ```

-Updating the `KeptnApp` will also result in all pre-/post-tasks/evaluations
+Updating the `KeptnApp` also causes all pre-/post-tasks/evaluations
-of the `KeptnApp` being executed again.
+of the `KeptnApp` to be executed again.
-In this example, this would mean that the tasks `wait-for-prometheus`,
+In this example, this means that the tasks `wait-for-prometheus`,
 and `post-deployment-loadtests` will run again.

 If you are using the [automatic app discovery](../integrate#use-keptn-automatic-app-discovery),
-updating the `KeptnApp` resource is not needed.
+you do not need to update the `KeptnApp` resource.

 After applying the updated manifests, you can monitor the status
 of the application and related workloads using the following commands: